Storyboard Examples for AI Video Production

 - What should the audience learn or feel in this shot?

-- What’s the focal point?
+- What is the focal point?

 - What changes during the shot?